Kevin Dahle

 Kevin L. Dahle (born January 24, 1960) is a Minnesota politician and former member of the Minnesota Senate.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he represented District 20, which included portions of Le Sueur, Rice, and Scott counties in the south central part of the state.

 Early life, education, and career

 Dahle attended the University of Northern Iowa in Cedar Falls, graduating in 1982, and later attended St. Mary's University in Minneapolis, receiving his M.A. in education in 2004.

 Dahle was a member of the Council of Local Presidents of Education Minnesota, a trade union representing local teachers in Minnesota, and was also president of the Northfield Education Association for approximately ten years.
-He previously worked with Citizens for Quality Education, and also worked for the U.S. Department of Education as a liaison in the Ukraine, where he taught civic education.
+He previously worked with Citizens for Quality Education, and also worked for the U.S. Department of Education as a liaison in Ukraine, where he taught civic education.
 He is a social studies and driver's education teacher at Northfield High School in Northfield.